-Visit Serbia in one of our most popular cultural tours to the country of incredible beauty, extraordinary cuisine and historical wealth.
+Visit Serbia, a country of incredible beauty, extraordinary cuisine and historical wealth.
 Start in Belgrade, a refreshing tourist destination with relaxed atmosphere and exciting nightlife.
 Continue your trip by exploring the numerous monuments declared World Heritage by UNESCO and the beautiful landscapes that will make you want to visit Serbia again and again.

 Day 1: ARRIVAL IN BELGRADE